Lochmaddy: Economy

 Nowadays, the same good harbour makes Lochmaddy the ferry port for the island, with the MV Hebrides plying the route to Skye.
 The commercial activity of shops and public building has been generated due to the port activity, and today the village has the only bank, courthouse, tourist information office and youth hostel on North Uist.
 Lochmaddy hospital closed in March 2001.
 It was replaced by the newly opened Ospadal Uibhist agus Bharraigh (Uist and Barra Hospital) in Balivanich, Benbecula.

 The current laird of North Uist, Fergus Granville, lives at Callernish House, near Lochmaddy.

 Ferry service

+Caledonian MacBrayne provides year-round ferry service to Uig, on the west coast of the Isle of Skye.